‘New pulp’ sources

 Dillon

 Learn more about Derrick Ferguson’s series of stories featuring Dillon, one of the few black action heroes in New Pulp.
-You’ll find links to the first Dillon novel, Dillon and the Voice of Odin (which you can read online), and information about subsequent novels and where to purchase them.
+You’ll find information about the stories and novels, and where to purchase them.

 iPulpFiction

 iPulpFiction is an online reading service, rather than an ebook seller.
-You’ll find a mix of vintage pulp stories — from Adventure, Dime Mystery, Rangeland Romace, Terror Tales and more — as well as New Pulp stories from publishers such as Airship 27 and Moonstone Books, ready for reading on your computer, tablet or mobile device.
+You’ll find a mix of vintage pulp stories — from Adventure, Dime Mystery, Rangeland Romance, Terror Tales, and more — as well as New Pulp stories from publishers such as Airship 27 and Moonstone Books, ready for reading on your computer, tablet, or mobile device.
 Some stories are free, while others cost tokens (which you can purchase on the website).

 Knightravel Studios

-Wayne Reinagel, through his Knightraven Studios, has started two series of adventure novels and short stories: Pulp Heroes and Modern Marvels.
+Wayne Reinagel, through his Knightraven Studios, has published a series of adventure novels and short stories, including Pulp Heroes and Modern Marvels.
 The Pulp Heroes trilogy takes place in the 1930s and ’40s, while the Modern Marvels series is set during the late 1800s.

 Moonstone Books